Hill Street, Coventry

 By bus: take an 8, 8A, 9 or 9A that run every few minutes from the station and get off at stop called 'Corporation Street -St Johns' ref 'FG' in Corporation St at the bottom of Hill Street by the church.
 To return take same numbers on opposite side of the road ref 'FB'.
 (Note these are the main buses between the station and Corporations Street but there are several others).

 On Foot: .
 It is a 12 - 15 minute walk to the meeting house.
 Exit station and follow pedestrian signs to the city centre.
 You will cross a pelican crossing (with lights) and a zebra crossing.
-In a short while, turn left along Greyfriars Road (between Shortland Home and Brian Holt).
+In a short while, turn left along Greyfriars Road (a dual cariageway between estate agents Shortland Home and Brian Holt).
 Follow that road round, past IKEA, to St John's Church.
 Immediately after St John's Church, turn left into Hill Street The Meeting House is up Hill Street on the left just after the cobbled area marking the site of Hill Street Gate.

 By Taxi - Hill Street is off Corporation Street (St John's Church - red sandstone on the corner) and we are just up from Bond's Hospital - sheltered housing for old people.
 Note: We are not the Unitarian's Great Meeting House on Holyhead Road.